pnwarner/pbn-bot/README.md

   - Reports when players have been active for a configurable amount of time.

-  - Announces when a new game starts on the server.
+  - Announces when a new game starts, the game mode, and player count on the server.

   - **Stateful Messages:** When a game ends or a player logs out, the bot automatically deletes the corresponding notification message from Discord, keeping the channel clean and relevant.